Table of Contents

-Difference between the superiority noninferiority and equivalence trial
+Difference between the superiority non-inferiority and equivalence trial

-In addition to the superior difference, the researcher can also show that the intervention is equivalent to that of the positive control (this is referred to as the equivalence trial) or that there is a margin within which the intervention studied can be compared with that of the positive control.
-This margin is referred to as the non-inferiority margins within which the outcome of interest should be present.
+In addition to the superior difference, the researcher can also show that the intervention is equivalent to that of the positive control (this is referred to as the equivalence trial) or that there is a margin within which the intervention studied can be compared with that of positive control.
+This margin is referred to as the non-inferiority margin within which the outcome of interest should be present.

-Phase 1 is conducted in healthy human volunteers and the primary aim is to determine whether the drug is safe and also to establish the maximum safe dose along with pharmacokinetic and pharmacodynamics measurements.
+Phase 1 is conducted in healthy human volunteers and the primary aim is to determine whether the drug is safe and also to establish the maximum safe dosage along with pharmacokinetic and pharmacodynamics measurements.